Chocobozzz/PeerTube/README.md

 </p>

 <p align="center">
-<strong>We are running <a href="https://www.kisskissbankbank.com/en/projects/peertube-a-free-and-federated-video-platform">a crowdfunding campaign</a> to pave the road to version 1.0 of PeerTube!</strong>
+<strong>We have run <a href="https://www.kisskissbankbank.com/en/projects/peertube-a-free-and-federated-video-platform">a crowdfunding campaign</a> to pave the road to version 1.0 of PeerTube.
+Thanks to everyone who pitched in and shared the news around.
+You can now check out [the corresponding milestone](https://github.com/Chocobozzz/PeerTube/milestone/1) and help its development!</strong>
 </p>

 <p align="center">